DraconDev/rusti/EXAMPLES.md

 ## 💡 Quick Tip: Text and Quotes

+azumi
-Rusti **automatically strips outer quotes** from string literals in text content.
+ **automatically strips outer quotes** from string literals in text content.
 This means both of these produce the same output:

 ```rust
 <h1>"Welcome"</h1>  // Renders: Welcome